 Long-Term Care Insurance

-Long-term care (LTC) is the care provided for people who, because of injury, disease, or age, are unable to carry out the basic tasks required for living, such as eating, bathing, or going to the toilet.
+Long-term care (LTC) is care provided for people who, because of injury, disease, or age, are unable to carry out the basic tasks required for living, such as eating, bathing, or going to the toilet.
 Although most people requiring long-term care are elderly, the need for such care can occur at any age because of injury or disease.
 The U.S. Government Accountability Office estimates that 40% of the 13 million people receiving long-term care services are less than 65.
 However, the chances of needing long-term care increases sharply after age 65.
 A study conducted by the U.S. Department of Health and Human Services indicates that people aged 65 face a 40% lifetime risk of entering a nursing home and 10% of those will be there 5 years or longer.
 Because women generally live longer than men, they have a 50% greater chance of requiring long-term care than men.

 Most long-term care is very expensive, especially if the care is provided by a nursing home or assisted-living facility.
-The cost for nursing homes can be $50,000 to $100,000 annually, and the average cost of assisted-living facilities is $2,000 per month, but can easily be more if the patient requires special services.
-Even services provided at home can cost $1,000 per month or more.
-If eligible, Medicare covers only the 1st 100 days, and doesn’t cover custodial care at all.
-Some life insurance policies have an accelerated or living benefit provision that allows the insured to be paid some of the benefit of the policy while still alive for long-term care.
+The average cost for nursing homes, as of 2016, can exceed $7,000 per month, and the average cost of assisted-living facilities exceeds $3,300 per month, but can easily be more if the patient requires special services.
+Even services provided at home can cost $1,000 per month or more. )

 Most policies are guaranteed renewable, so they cannot be canceled except for nonpayment of the premium, or if the insured provided materially false information in the insurance application.